Step by Step Tutorial

-Tangaria is pretty complex game, and it may be difficult to grasp everything at first attempt, especially if you have never played a classic roguelike games like Angband or NetHack before.
-Some adventurers would probably want to browse through all of the guide pages before beginning any serious journey..
-But at the same time you could just dive into the game and learn everything by yourself — to help you with this way there is a list of game commands, which you could open by pressing ? key while in-game.
+Tangaria is a pretty complex game, and it may be difficult to grasp everything on the first attempt, especially if you have never played a classic roguelike like Angband or NetHack before.
+Some adventurers would probably want to browse through all the guide pages before beginning any serious journey… But at the same time you could just dive into the game and learn everything by yourself — to help you this way, there is a list of game commands, which you could open by pressing the ? key while in-game.

 For this quick demonstration we will assume that you have never played classic roguelike games before.
 The following instructions are for demonstration purposes only, and so they could be intentionally a bit boring 😉

-Once you have entered login/password, you will see empty list of characters from your account.
-Press a to create a new character, then enter your character name and press Enter.
+Once you have entered login/password, you will see an empty list of characters from your account.

-💡STR and DEX determine number of your blows per round (BpR).
-In most cases the lighter weapon you have – the more BpR you will inflict with it.
+💡 STR and DEX determine number of your Blows per Round (BpR).
+In most cases the lighter weapon you have – the more BpR you will get with it.
 So fighting with a dagger or whip at the beginning may be a very good idea.
-Another important stat for warrior is CON as it affects your hit points.
+Another important stat for a warrior is CON, as it affects your hit points.

 You should now be looking at such screen (if it’s night, you will see darkness outside of walls):